Spurgeon008/Fashion-Assistant-AI-VTON-/FRONTEND_SUMMARY.md

 ## 🎉 Complete UI/UX Overhaul - DONE!

-Your GreatKart e-commerce website has received a **complete modern frontend makeover** while keeping all VTON functionality completely untouched.
+Your SmartFitStudios e-commerce website has received a **complete modern frontend makeover** while keeping all VTON functionality completely untouched.

 ## 📋 What Was Done